LBCrion/sfwbar/doc/sfwbar.rst

 label
   a label displaying text sourced from an expression.
-Labels accept pango markup to further theme text withing them.
+Labels accept pango markup to further theme text within them.

 scale
   a progress bar with a progress value specified by an expression